ciker/Redis.SQL/README.md

 *select * from user where (name = 'ahmed' and age = 23) or verified = false*

-*select user.joined from user where verified = true*
+*select user.joined, user.verified from user where verified = true*

 ## Deletion